 Months of entry

-This course uses English and Chinese as working languages.
+This MA in Translation Studies uses English and Chinese as working languages.

 - Translating and Interpreting